lukeevangraham/clicky-game/README.md

 ## Overview

-The application render different images to the screen.
+The application renders different images to the screen.
 Each image listens for click events.

 The application keeps track of the user's score.
 The user's score increases when clicking an image for the first time.
 The user's score resets to 0 if they click the same image more than once.